-means a Confirmation of Appropriate Accommodation and Welfare letter issued by the University of Sydney to approve a student's welfare and accommodation arrangements while under 18 years of age and while enrolled in a USPP.
+means a Confirmation of Appropriate Accommodation and Welfare letter issued by the College to approve a student's welfare and accommodation arrangements while under 18 years of age and while enrolled in an AEP course.

 The College

 means Taylors College Sydney, including its staff, affiliates and contractors.